e-hengirmen/ahc_distalg_template/IEEElection/docs/IEEElection/substitutions.rst

-.. |IEEElection| replace:: Distributed Algorithm Name
+.. |IEEElection| replace:: Election in IEEE 1394